17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 Beautiful

 Beautiful breeds have beautiful feathers and egg colors.
-If you’re looking to start with chickens, then you must get beautiful breeds.
+If you want to start with chickens, you must get beautiful breeds.
 They are also good to start with as they lay eggs and are friendly.

 Egg-laying ability

 Egg-laying ability plays a big role in determining what chicken breed you should get.
-Since egg-laying breeds have many eggs and give you more eggs than meat, they’re ideal for beginners at first.
+Since egg-laying breeds have many eggs and give you more eggs than meat, they’re ideal for beginners.

 Large size

-Large breeds of chicken are ideal for beginners as they are easy to take care of.
+Large breeds of chicken are ideal for beginners as they are easy to care for.
 They are also friendly and lay lots of eggs.
-The large breeds don’t go far; they live near coops and good foragers.
+The large breeds don’t go far; they live near coops and are good foragers.

 They’re also very good in terms of meat production.
 Chicken breeds that are large in size are safe, too.
 They are also not prone to predator attacks.